TheWriter2/GoldenPie-Console/README.md

 main.exit:Exits the console.
 main.about:Shows a about text.

-Main Windows-Only:

-main.win.about:Shows a about text on a messagebox window.

 Text:

 text.write:Prompts to write a text document with a name and text you specify(1000 Lines Maximum).